-MKT 3103 Consumer Behavior A study of the influences which affects consumers' decision making, including demographic and situational factors, social influences, psychological processes, information processing and various mediating factors.
-Prerequisite: MKT 1013, Marketing Concepts.
+MKT 2103 Consumer Behavior A study of the influences that affect the consumer decision-making process.
+This course will focus on demographic and situational factors, social influences, psychological processes, information processing, and various mediating factors.
+Prerequisite: MKT 1013 Marketing Concepts.